TGAC/COPO-documentation/retrieval/copo-api.rst

 endpoints.
 Their results are available for download in csv, json or ro-crate [#f3]_ file formats depending on the record type as shown in the table below.

+Most of the API endpoints can be queried by a desired standard.
+See the **Available Standards for Records** table below for the record types that can be queried in each standard.

+To query multiple standards, provide them as a ``%2C%20`` separated in the API :abbr:`URL (Uniform Resource Locator)`.
+``%2C%20`` is the encoding URL for the comma (,) character.

+For example, to query the endpoint in the standards - Darwin Core (DWC), European Nucleotide Archive (ENA) and Minimum Information about any (x) Sequence (MIxS), add the separator to the end of the API URL like this:
+``?standard=dwc%2C%20ena%2C%20mixs``

+By default, the API endpoints will return results in the **tol** (Tree of Life) standard.

 Each endpoint results contain metadata provided by the submitter.

 .. list-table:: Available Result Formats for Records